"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Recovery Procedure Analysis

-We included websites that were either in English or German and excluded \var{SkippedLang} websites in other languages.
+Overall, we found \var{PagesTotal} websites on 2fa.directory.
+From these, we excluded \var{SkippedDuplicates} duplicates that were included in multiple categories, \var{SkippedBroken} unreachable websites.
+We further only examined websites that were either in English or German and excluded \var{SkippedLang} websites in other languages.
+Finally, \var{PagesNoMFA} pages did not offer \mfa{} and were therefore not relevant for our study.
 This gave us a total of \var{PagesMFA} websites.
 We focused on German and English websites, since all authors were either proficient in English or German.
 We excluded other languages since in some cases automated translations of help and support pages in other languages were ambiguous in the \mfa{} methods or recovery used, too vague, or inaccurate.
 While some websites provided official translations, they were not always well-maintained or even outdated.
 We further removed \var{PagesNoMFAExcluded} websites we could not reliably reach due to, \eg{}, geo-restrictions, or unavailable services.

 To evaluate help and support pages, we used the support links provided in the \url{2fa.directory} database, and the websites' help and support sections that we could either find by manually going through the websites, or using Google with the following search term \texttt{"<website> two-factor authentication"}\footnote{ We found this search term to work well, as Google also detected various synonyms (such as multi-step verification) or alternative spellings (2-factor instead of two-factor).
 We complemented the Google search with our manual search.}.
 Within our Google search, we followed all links that were officially affiliated with the website in question (\ie{}, no third-party news websites) within the first page of Google results~\cite{googlectrstats, hembrooke2005google, hariri2011relevance}.
 We visited all of them and examined them for input regarding \mfa{} methods and recovery procedures.
 We followed all links and relevant prompts, including "Trouble logging in?" or "Forgot your \mfa{}?" prompts.
 This did not include interactive processes to reset passwords, as we focused on lost \mfa{}.